 A Phase 2 Study of Abemaciclib in Metastatic Castration-Resistant Prostate Cancer Patients Previously Treated With a Novel Hormonal Agent and Taxane-Based Chemotherapy*

 Key Inclusion Criteria

-- Measurable disease that has spread to soft tissue
+- Disease spread to soft tissue that is measurable

-- Documented evidence of progressive disease by prostate-specific antigen (PSA) test or imaging
+- Documented evidence of progressive disease by PSA test or imaging

 - Previously received at least one of the following treatments: abiraterone acetate, apalutamide, darolutamide, or enzalutamide